ArvindVig23/note-taking-app/README.md

 4. **Error Handling & Flash Messages**
    - Deciding how to inform users about errors vs. success states required consistent design and logic throughout the routes

-#### Lessons Learned

-1. **Clarity in Routing & Middleware**

-   - Separating route logic (auth routes, note routes, index routes) keeps the code organized and scalable

-2. **Testing Endpoints Early**

-   - Using a tool like Postman helped pinpoint issues with:
-     - Request data
-     - Authentication flow
-     - Error handling
-   - Early testing before finalizing the front-end saved development time

-3. **Importance of Detailed Documentation**

-   - A well-written README can save significant time for:
-     - New collaborators
-     - Future maintenance
-     - Project setup

-4. **Iterative UI Refinement**
-   - Starting with a basic layout and iterating to a more minimalist design kept the project's focus on:
-     - Core functionality first
-     - Style and polish as final steps

 ### API Documentation